wurmlab/genomicscourse/2020/docs/ssh.md

 4) In the next window, enter in the name of the server, into the Server Name box.
 If you have been given the server name in the form *yourname@yourname.genomicscourse.com*, you just need the part after the @ (so, *yourname.genomicscourse.com*)
 ![](images/ssh_login.png)

-5) Tick the *use default username* box, and add your username (included in the email that we sent you with log in details)
+5) Tick the *specify username* box, and add your username (included in the email that we sent you with log in details)

 6) Tick OK, at the bottom of the box